Last Updated on: August 2023

 Numerical Reasoning: the ability to examine and make decisions based on numerical data, often provided in tables, graphs and charts.

 Use our Numerical Reasoning databases, separated in to two styles of examination and containing a variety of different question types to familiarise yourself with this common examination type.
+Randomised sets of questions are provided in environments which emulate real-world assessment.
 Answers and feedback are provided.
-We also recommend utilising our Maths (Mental Arithmetic) database to help familiarise yourself with common mathematical questions and equations.
-The questions within this database are organised in to easy, medium and hard difficulties.

 Verbal Reasoning: the ability to understand, analyze and logically interpret written information.

 Use our Verbal Reasoning databases, containing a collection of different passages to practice in a style similar to that presented in verbal reasoning examinations conducted online.
-Answers and feedback are provided.
+Like our Numerical Reasoning, randomised sets of questions are provided in environments which emulate real-world assessment, and answers and feedback are provided.

 Logical Reasoning: the ability to observe facts (often presented visually as patterns or images), identify the rules that govern these facts and apply these rules.

-Due to the anticipated interest in the 2023 TUI Pilot Cadet Programme, we anticipate that the selection process will seek to select the highest performing individuals only – we therefore highly recommend ensuring a suitable preparation strategy is used by any candidates undergoing the second stage of assessment.
+Due to the anticipated interest in this scheme, we anticipate that the selection process will seek to select the highest performing individuals only – we therefore highly recommend ensuring a suitable preparation strategy is used by any candidates undergoing assessment.

 Should you be unsure as to how to proceed with your preparation, please get in touch.